embed-dsp/ed_verilator/README.md

 Compile and Install of Verilator Tool
 =====================================

-The Verilator Tool compiles synthesizable Verilog / SystemVerilog into C++ and SystemC code.
+Verilator compiles synthesizable Verilog / SystemVerilog into C++ and SystemC code.